We know taking magnesium provides a ton of benefits, but we still get asked quite frequently, “Is magnesium safe to take during pregnancy?”

 What are the benefits of magnesium during pregnancy?

-Magnesium deficiency can lead to a host of problems, which we will explore later on.
-But, there are plenty of reasons you should supplement with magnesium during pregnancy anyway, even if you don’t show signs of a deficiency.
-This mineral has the ability to help with many common complaints of pregnancy, including:
+There are plenty of reasons you should supplement with magnesium during pregnancy.
+For starters, magnesium has the ability to help with many common complaints of pregnancy, including:

 - Leg cramps